skttl/konstrukt-documentation/areas/trees.md

 #### **AddCollection&lt;TEntityType&gt;(Lambda idFieldExpression, string nameSingular, string namePlural, string description, string iconSingular, string iconPlural, Lambda collectionConfig = null) : KonstruktCollectionConfigBuilder&lt;TEntityType&gt;**

 Adds a collection to the current tree with the given names, description and icons.
 An ID property accessor expression is required so that Konstrukt knows which property is the ID property.
-See the [Collections API documentation](../collections/overview.md) for more info.
+See the [Collections documentation](../collections/overview.md) for more info.

 ```csharp
 // Example